 For hot temperatures, remember to bring extra water and something for them to drink out of.
 Be mindful of hot surfaces, know the signs of heat exhaustion and dehydration, and make sure there is a body of water or shade nearby on your adventure.

 Bites & Stings

-Many burrowing rodents, porcupines, and bats have long-lasting issues with dogs invading their space, so make sure your pups rabies vaccination is up to date, and they are in your sight at all times.
+Many burrowing rodents, porcupines, and bats have long-lasting issues with dogs invading their space, so make sure your pup’s rabies vaccination is up to date and they are in your sight at all times.
 Many curious dogs have been bitten, scratched, or attacked by animals that see your dog as a threat.

 Ask your vet or research how to give your pet CPR, know the types of plants that are toxic to your animal in your region, and be prepared for any preexisting medical conditions that may become an issue such as low blood sugar for a diabetic pup or limping on a previously injured limb.

-Some of the links in this post are affiliate links, which means if you make a purchase, I receive a tiny bit of compensation at no added cost to you.
-I only recommend products that I stand behind, and any purchases you make help keep this blog going.
-Thanks for all of your support, and if you ever have any questions about any of the products featured on my site, please email me.
-Thanks!
-KristenThere are 13 comments on this post.
+Some of the links in this post are affiliate links which means if you make a purchase, we receive a small compensation at no added cost to you.
+Any purchases you make help keep this blog going and our content free.
+We truly appreciate your support!